Echoes of the Plum Grove on Steam - User reviews, Price & Information

 A new life awaits in Honeywood!
 Build a thriving community that will last generations in this cozy farm simulator.
 Farm, socialize, make friends, cook, craft, forage and uncover the secrets of the island!
 If someone doesn’t want to be friends?
 There are always other means.

-Echoes of the Plum Grove is a casual, farming sim and life sim game developed by Unwound Games and published by indie.io.
+Echoes of the Plum Grove is a cozy, farming sim and casual game developed by Unwound Games and published by indie.io.

 Released on April 29th 2024 is available on Windows and MacOS in 7 languages: English, Simplified Chinese, German, Spanish - Spain, Japanese, Korean and Portuguese - Brazil.